 Parents Group - Every Tuesday at 7:30 pm throughout the Summer!

 Gather to connect, laugh and share mutual support as we do the good work of parenting in these challenging times.
-Annie Gatewood will lead this group while Pastor Amy is away, and will send a Zoom link to parents on our list.
 If you aren't on the parents list and would like to join us, please send Annie or Pastor Amy a note at email@example.com, or firstname.lastname@example.org.

-Sunday School & Youth Groups Break for July - Resources for Families
+Sunday School & Youth Groups - Resources for Families

-Sunday School, Story Time and our Youth Groups are taking a break for July!
-We'll be in touch in August with our plans for the end of the summer and fall.
-We hope and pray you find many moments of peace, rest and joy this month, as you stay safe and well.
+We are working diligently on our plans for the end of the summer and fall.
+We hope and pray you are finding many moments of peace, rest and joy this month, as you stay safe and well.
 We also always welcome children to our 10:00 a.m.
-Sunday Worship services (on Zoom), which will also continue throughout the summer.
+Sunday Worship services (on Zoom), which will also continue throughout August.
 In addition, below are some books, videos and other resources you may wish to explore as a family during these summer days: